Huge range of masks

 There are alternatives to wearing contacts while diving for those who are squeamish about using them or simply prefer not to.
 Depending on the severity and type of eyesight issues, the lenses of some stock masks can be quickly and easily replaced with pre-made corrective lenses.

-At The Scuba Doctor we sell a lot of corrective lens masks and have a great selection of models to choose from whatever your budget.
-Please feel free to give us a call or consult our online dive shop for more information.
+At The Scuba Doctor we sell a lot of Corrective Lens Masks and have a great selection of models to choose from whatever your budget.
+Please consult our online dive shop for more information and the corrective lens mask solutions available.

 Finding the numerals on your gauge too small, especially in the dark?
 Finding you arm is not long enough, but have pretty good distance vision?
 If you answered yes to all the above, then you probably have presbyopia, a condition where the eye exhibits a progressively diminished ability to focus on near objects with age.
 On the surface the fix is reading glasses (those things you always forget just when you need them most).
 Bright light also helps, as it constricts the pupils, and decreases spherical aberration.
 Some people use prescription bifocals, trifocals or multi-focal lenses.